spapastamkou/open-science-meanings/text.md

 others to define their interests in compatible ways, it may not need to expend as many of its costly traditional economic or military resources."
 (Keohane & Nye 2012, p.
 216).

-Some aspects of the information revolution help the small, but some help the already large and powerful. first movers are often the creators of the standards and architecture of information systems.
+Some aspects of the information revolution help the small, but some help the already large and powerful.
+First movers are often the creators of the standards and architecture of information systems.
 The path dependent development of such systems reflects the advantage of the first mover.
 The use of the English language and the pattern of top-level domain names on the Internet provide relevant examples.
 Partly because of the transformation of the American economy in the 1980s (which was missed or misunderstood by the prophets of decline) and partly because of large investments driven by the Cold War military competition, the United States was often the first mover and still enjoys a lead in the application of a wide variety of information technologies.
 (Keohane & Nye 2012, p.
 217-218)

 ### UNESCO Recommendation on Open Science, 2021
 Open science is **a set of principles and practices** that aim to make scientific research from all fields **accessible** to everyone for the benefits of **scientists and society** as a whole.
 Open science is about making sure not only that scientific knowledge is accessible but also that the production of that knowledge itself is **inclusive, equitable and sustainable**.